VA FileMan V. 22.2 Programmer Manual Banner

 T

 Date/Time generic help.
-This help text is customized based on the allowable and required elements of the particular Date/Time field.
+This help text is customized based on the allowable and required elements of the DATE/TIME field.

 U